Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Thermal Properties of the Accretion Disk in -deformed RGI-Schwarzschild space-time

 From Fig.(\ref{Fig6-Flux}), we observe that quantum gravity corrections affect the energy flux radiated from the accretion disk.
 In the classical Schwarzschild case, the flux profile is shallower and peaks farther from the black hole.
 Introducing the running gravitational coupling (RGI) or the $\kappa$-deformation causes a noticeable shift in the flux distribution.
 In particular, the $\kappa$-deformed RGI-Schwarzschild case shows the highest peak and a sharper profile, indicating a stronger gravitational field near the black hole.
 These results suggest that when both non-commutativity and scale-dependent corrections are present, quantum gravity effects lead to more energetic and compact accretion disks.

 Now, we investigate the luminosity of the accretion disks in the $\kappa$-deformed RGI-Schwarzschild space-time as seen by a distant observer.
 The radial luminosity profile helps us understand how energy is radiated from the different regions of the accretion disk and how these emissions contribute to the total energy output.
-By combining the conservation laws of energy and angular momentum, we can derive an expression for the differential luminosity observed at infinity $\mathcal{L}_{\infty}$, as \cite{Page, Joshi}

-In our study, the space-time geometry and the radiated energy flux are modified due to the effects of $\kappa$-deformation and the running gravitational coupling as the modified metric determinant $\sqrt{-\hat{g}}$ (shown in Eq.(\ref{T-12})), and the modified radiated energy flux $\hat{\mathcal{F}}(r)$ (shown in Eq.(\ref{T-17})).
+By combining the conservation laws of energy and angular momentum, we can derive an expression for the differential luminosity observed at infinity as $\mathcal{L}_{\infty}$ \cite{Page, Joshi}.
+In our study, the space-time geometry and the radiated energy flux are modified due to the effects of $\kappa$-deformation and the running gravitational coupling as the modified metric determinant $\sqrt{-\hat{g}}$, and the modified radiated energy flux $\hat{\mathcal{F}}(r)$ (shown in Eq.(\ref{T-14})).
 Thus, we obtain the expression for the differential luminosity in the $\kappa$-deformed RGI-Schwarzschild space-time as,

-We have plotted the differential luminosity at infinite ($d \hat{\mathcal{L}}_{\infty} / d \, (\ln r)$) from Eq.(\ref{T-19}), as shown in Fig.(\ref{Fig7-Luminosity}).
+We have plotted the differential luminosity at infinite ($d \hat{\mathcal{L}}_{\infty} / d \, (\ln r)$) from Eq.(\ref{T-15}), as shown in Fig.(\ref{Fig7-Luminosity}).

 From Fig.(\ref{Fig7-Luminosity}), we observe notable differences in the luminosity across the different space-time backgrounds due to the quantum gravity corrections.
 In the classical Schwarzschild case, the luminosity rises gradually and peaks at a larger radius.
-In the RGI-Schwarzschild case, the peak of the luminosity curve shifts slightly inward and becomes maximum and sharper, indicating that more energy is radiated closer to the black hole compare to classical Schwarzschild case.
+For the RGI-Schwarzschild case in commutative space-time, the peak of the luminosity curve shifts slightly inward and becomes maximum and sharper, indicating that more energy is radiated closer to the black hole compare to classical Schwarzschild case.
 In the $\kappa$-deformed Schwarzschild case, we observe the smallest peak height which implies $\kappa$-deformation reduces the energy output.
-In the $\kappa$-deformed RGI-Schwarzschild case, the luminosity peak is reduced compared to the RGI-Schwarzschild case.
+In the $\kappa$-deformed RGI-Schwarzschild case, the luminosity peak is reduced compared to the RGI-Schwarzschild case in commutative space-time.
 While the running gravitational coupling increases the luminosity by strengthening the gravitational field near the black hole, adding $\kappa$-deformation counteracts this effect and lowers the peak.